-- Joydens Wood Infant School official social media channels are: Instagram, Facebook and Twitter. - The official use of social media sites by Joydens Wood Infant School only takes place with clear educational or community engagement objectives and with specific intended outcomes. - The official use of social media as a communication tool has been formally risk assessed and approved by the Headteacher and DSL. - Leadership staff have access to account information and login details for our social media channels, in case of emergency, such as staff absence. - Official social media channels have been set up as distinct and dedicated accounts for official educational or engagement purposes only. - Staff use setting provided email addresses to register for and manage official social media channels. - $\circ$ Official social media sites are suitably protected and linked to our website. - Public communications on behalf of the setting will only be posted by the following authorised persons; Headteacher, Deputy Headteacher, Family Engagement Leader and Office Supervisor. - Official social media use will be conducted in line with existing policies, including but not limited to anti-bullying, data protection, confidentiality and child protection. - All communication on official social media platforms by staff on behalf of the setting will be clear, transparent and open to scrutiny. - Parents/carers and learners will be informed of any official social media use, along with expectations for safe use and action taken to safeguard the community. - Only social media tools which have been risk assessed and approved as suitable for educational purposes will be used. - Any official social media activity involving learners will be moderated if possible. - Parents and carers will be informed of any official social media use with learners; written parental consent will be obtained, as required. - We will ensure that any official social media use does not exclude members of the community who are unable or unwilling to use social media channels.
+- Joydens Wood Infant School official social media channels are: Instagram and Facebook. - Each class also have their own Class Dojo page to which they can communicate with learners and parents/carers.
+They can do this by: posting on the class story wall where parents can like and add comments, exchange direct message with parents and upload communication to an individual child's portfolio page. - The official use of social media sites by Joydens Wood Infant School only takes place with clear educational or community engagement objectives and with specific intended outcomes. - The official use of social media as a communication tool has been formally risk assessed and approved by the Headteacher and DSL. - Leadership staff have access to account information and login details for our social media channels, in case of emergency, such as staff absence. - Official social media channels have been set up as distinct and dedicated accounts for official educational or engagement purposes only.

+- Staff use setting provided email addresses to register for and manage official social media channels. - Official social media sites are suitably protected and linked to our website. - Official social media use will be conducted in line with existing policies, including but not limited to anti-bullying, data protection, confidentiality and child protection. - All communication on official social media platforms by staff on behalf of the setting will be clear, transparent and open to scrutiny. - Parents/carers and learners will be informed of any official social media use, along with expectations for safe use and action taken to safeguard the community. - Only social media tools which have been risk assessed and approved as suitable for educational purposes will be used. - Any official social media activity involving learners will be moderated if possible. - Parents and carers will be informed of any official social media use with learners; written parental consent will be obtained, as required. - We will ensure that any official social media use does not exclude members of the community who are unable or unwilling to use social media channels.